H3rmt/hyprswitch/README.md

   - `--reverse`/`-r` Reverse the order of windows / switch backwards
   - `--filter-same-class`/`-s` Only show/switch between windows that have the same class/type as the currently focused window
   - `--filter-current-workspace`/`-w` Only show/switch between windows that are on the same workspace as the currently focused window
+  - `--filter-current-monitor`/`-m` Only show/switch between windows that are on the same monitor as the currently focused window

   - `--sort-recent` Sort windows by most recently focused (when used with `--daemon` it will use the order of windows when the daemon was started)

-  - `--ignore-workspaces` Sort all windows on every monitor like [one contigous workspace](#--ignore-workspaces)
+  - `--ignore-workspaces` Sort all windows on every monitor like [one contiguous workspace](#--ignore-workspaces)
   - `--ignore-monitors` Sort all windows on matching workspaces on monitors like [one big monitor](#--ignore-monitors), [workspaces must have offset of 10 for each monitor](#ignore-monitors-flag)

 - GUI related
   - `--daemon` Starts as daemon, creates socket server and GUI, sends Command to the daemon if already running
-  - `--stop-daemon` Stops the daemon
+  - `--stop-daemon` Stops the daemon, sends stop to socket server, doesn't execute current window switch, executes the command to switch window if `--switch-on-close` is true
   - `--do-initial-execute` Also execute the initial command when starting the daemon
-  - `--hide-special-workspaces` Hide special workspaces (e.g. scratchpad)
+  - `--switch-ws-on-hover` Switch to workspaces when hovering over them in GUI
+  - `--switch-on-close` Execute the command to switch windows on close of daemon instead of switching for every command

 - `--offset`/`-o` Switch to a specific window offset (default 1)
+- `--ignore-special-workspaces` Hide special workspaces (e.g. scratchpad)
 - `--dry-run`/`-d` Print the command that would be executed
 - `-v` Increase the verbosity level